hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Key Concepts/Snapshots.md

 The Snapshots feature allows you to *Create*, *Copy*, *Delete*, *Publish*, *Revert* and *Preview* the configuration of your Game, allowing for in-depth management of each stage of the release.

 <q>**Game Snapshots vs. Screen Snapshots!** Game Snapshots *do not contain* any of the Manage section configuration you've built up for your Admin Screens.
 You can create separate *Screen Snapshots* for the Manage configuration and publish these to the Live environment independently of your game Snapshots.
-For details, see [Creating and Managing Screen Snapshots](/Documentation/Manage/Creating and Managing Screen Snapshots.md).
+For details, see [below](#What is Not Included in Game Snapshots?).

 ## Snapshots: Creation and Basics